-Exceedance of the RCRA metals action levels will require additional confirmatory metals sampling and analysis.
 A proposal describing additional actions to be taken, including remediation if deemed necessary, will be submitted to the DEQ within 90 days of receipt of the re-sample data confirming the observed metals exceedance.
 If the organic compound action level is exceeded, CHLM will sample and analyze for TPH/BTEX and/or VOC.
 If this data is insufficient to address the observed exceedance of the action level, sampling and analysis for Appendix IX organic compounds, minus dioxin compounds, will be performed.
 If the additional sampling and analysis indicates that significant concentrations of organic compounds are present, a proposal describing additional actions to be taken, including remediation if deemed necessary, will be submitted to the DEQ within 90 days of receipt of the confirmatory data.
-Pending DEQ review and approval of the proposal, further actions will be determined on a case-by- case basis.
+Pending DEQ review and approval of the proposal, further actions will be determined on a case-by-case basis.

-CHLM will acquire a National Pollutant Discharge Elimination System (NPDES) discharge permit from the regulatory agency to allow discharge of any excess storm water, if necessary.
+CHLM will acquire an OPDES General Permit for Stormwater Discharges from Industrial Activity from the regulatory agency to allow discharge of any excess storm water, if necessary.
 To date, this has not been necessary.